 I am more than enough.

-PS/ I’m running a workshop for self-belief, self-doubt and inner confidence…
+PS/ I run workshops on self-belief, self-doubt and inner confidence…

 Full details of upcoming workshops can be found on my other website www.MindfulBodyMovement.co.uk